UGent-LIMET/Metanorm/README.md

 ![PC score plots before and after tGAM normalization](man/figures/PCprepost.png)

 Individual compound pre- vs. post-normalization intensity vs. order plots can be retrieved from the *plotdir* directory.
-These allow finegrained assessment of normalization performance and it is highly recommended to look at a decent number of these plots to judge normalization performance.
+These allow finegrained assessment of normalization performance.
+It is highly recommended to look at a decent number of these plots to judge normalization performance.

-To see why this is important, you can now normalize with QC-RLSC, using, traditionally, QC samples for normalization (*QConly* argument):
+To see why this is important, you can now normalize with QC-RLSC, using, as prescribed, QC samples for normalization (*QConly* argument):

 ```r
 # normalize the first 5 compounds in the example dataset, this time using QC-RLSC